VoronDesign/VoronUsers/printer_mods/chri.kai.in/Angry_CAM_USB/ReadMe.md

 ## <b>Printing</b>

 Printing succesful with standard VORON settings.
-Distance between mounts and camera housing already set to 0.3 mm in *.stl file, which allows printing of mounts and housing in one print.
+Distance between mounts and camera housing set to 0.3 mm in *.stl file, which allows printing of mounts and housing in one print.

 Use the following two *.stl files for realization in one print:
-- Camera Housing + Mounts.stl
+- Camera_Housing_+_Mounts.stl
-- Rear Cover.stl
+- Rear_Cover.stl

 ![Camera Housing with Mounts - Front View](Images/Camera_Module_+_Mounts_Drawing.png)
 ![Rear Cover - Top View](Images/Rear_Cover_Drawing_TopView.png)